Package 'csdR'

 iterations_gap

-If output is verbose - number of iterations after issue a status message (Default=1 - displayed only if verbose=TRUE)
+If output is verbose - Number of iterations between each status message (Default=1 - Displayed only if verbose=TRUE)

 Value